jsonh-org/Jsonh/README.md

 They are wrapped in brackets (`[]`).

-Items are separated with `,` or a newline.
+Items are separated with a comma (`,`) or a newline.
 A single trailing comma is allowed.

 ```jsonh
 [